neravdoshi/DSBlog/README.md

 ## Learning objectives
 After completing this tutorial, the user will learn:

-* How to upload data to IBM Watson Studio
+* How to upload data to IBM Watson Studio and understand the data
-* How to use the SPSS tool to understand prepare and build predictive model
+* How to use the SPSS tool to prepare and build predictive model within Watson Studio
 * Build Optimization model using model builder within Watson Studio

 ## Prerequisites